Programme Handbooks and Information for Students

 Study Plans

-Also available to new and returning students via the Untec Website are study plans that have been created for each programme, and also each major/specialisation/strand of each programme.
+Also available to new and returning students via the Untec Website are study plans that have been created for each programme, and each major/specialisation/strand of each programme.
 This study plan informs students which courses they need to take in each semester to complete their programme.

 Timetable